The study of the effect of long term water cover on the mill tailings of the Silver Lake Mill # 1, near Silverton, Colorado.

-Mining and milling of metals were the primary industries in the study area during the late 1800’s into the early 1900’s.
-Wastes from the mining and milling processes are abundant in the area and present a significant environmental threat.
-Abandoned in 1900, the Silver Lake Mill # 1 is located on Silver Lake, southeast of Silverton, CO.
+Mining and milling of metals were the primary industries in the study area for most of the late 1800's into theearly 1900's.
+Wastes from the mining and milling processes are abundant in the area and present significant threats to the environment.
+Abandoned in 1900, the Silver Lake Mill is located on Silver Lake, southeast of Silverton, CO.
 Tailings (mill wastes) are located above and below the lake level providing an excellent location to study long term water cover of mill tailings.
-The project included water samples from the lake, its outlet and inlets plus tailings samples above and below water.
-These samples were used to determine if the lake is contaminated and if so, the pollution source.
+The project included water samples from the lake, its outlet and inlets plus tailings samples above and below water level.
+These samples were used to determine if the lake was contaminated and if so, it's source.
 Field parameters of pH, conductivity, temperature, and dissolved oxygen were observed.
 Samples were analyzed for Al, Fe, Cu, Ni, Zn, Cd, and Pb.
-All parameters except Ni were found in the lake, but the inlets, which had low concentrations, cannot entirely account for this.
-Examination of results show the lake holds contaminated water with increasing metal concentrations with depth.
-It also reveals the source of contamination is primarily transfer from submerged tailings.
+All parameters except Ni were found in the lake but neither the inlets nor the outlets had high enough metals concentrations to be the sole contributor.
+Examination of these results show that the lake holds contaminated water with increasing metal concentration at depth.
+It also reveals that the source of contamination is primarily transfer from the submerged tailings.
 Lastly, it shows that the contamination is generally contained within the lake.

 Research completed at the Geology Department, Fairmount College of Liberal Arts and Sciences